DanielMaherDev/Hangman/README.md

 I designed this project on the basis of the below flowchart.
 This is a simple idea of the structure I wanted to follow.
 ![Flowchart](readmeimages/flowchart.jpg)

 ## Testing

 ## Future Features
+- I would like to make it so that the leaderboard functionality (calculations etc) is done within the application.
+- I would also like to add different word lists for the different difficulties

 ## Deployment
 This website is deployed to GitHub.